 As mentioned above, sometimes I feel with the Cheetah seat that my butt ought to be a bit higher.
 It’s also pretty heavy at 2 kilos (4.5 lbs).
 Now I’ve inherited a spare new-style Alpacka packraft seat (left), I may try and adapt it to fit the Sunny.
 The Alpacka seat is not half as robust as the OE Gumo Nitrilon seat so it needs to be supported in a way that won’t wreck it.
 I haven’t worked out how to do that is yet; maybe a stick across the hull like a Grabner, but that requires gluing.
 This seat will be higher than the Aire which is an important feature with kayaks: butt higher than heels is much more sustainable, comfortable and efficient for paddling, so you want to set a seat as high as you feel safe, bearing in mind CoG and stability as discussed here.
 The Alpacka seat also weighs just 220 grams (half a pound), saving nearly 1.5 kilos, or nearly 10% of a Sunny, and a bit of bulk… (but I got rid of the Sunny before I had a chance to work this one out).

-If you’re an experienced paddler you’ll have acquired the knack of going straight without a skeg – handy for paddling shallow rivers where the skeg would ground.
+Paddling without a skeg If you’re an experienced paddler you’ll have acquired the knack of going straight without a skeg – handy for paddling shallow rivers where the skeg would ground.
 A little more paddling finesse and constant smallcorrections are required, especially if powering on.
-It’s good to learn the technique before you need to: fix your eyes on a tree or marker on a distant bank and paddle as gently as you like towards it, not looking away and keeping the nose of the boat in line with the marker.
+It’s good to learn this technique before you need to: fix your eyes on a tree or marker on a distant bank and paddle as gently as you like towards it, not looking away and keeping the nose of the boat in line with the marker.
 By using very light strokes you’ll see it can be done if it’s not too windy when again, a skeg helps with tracking (going straight).